Conference Board Leading Economic Index "Picked Up Again in July"

-Here first is an overview of today's release from the LEI technical notes:
+Here is an overview from the LEI technical press release:

-The Conference Board LEI for the U.S. increased in April after a small decline the month before.
-Large positive contributions from building permits, initial claims for unemployment insurance (inverted) and all the financial components offset negative contributions from consumer expectations, average workweek in manufacturing and ISMŽ new orders.
-In the six-month period ending April 2013, the leading economic index increased 1.7 percent (about a 3.5 percent annual rate), faster than the growth of 0.5 percent (about a 1.1 percent annual rate) during the previous six months.
-In addition, the strengths among the leading indicators have become more widespread.
+The Conference Board LEI for the U.S. increased for the second consecutive month in July.
+Positive contributions from hours worked in manufacturing, initial claims for unemployment insurance (inverted) and financial subcomponents more than offset the negative contribution from consumer expectations for business conditions.
+In the six-month period ending July 2016, the leading economic index increased 1.1 percent (about a 2.1 percent annual rate), faster than the growth of 0.2 percent (about a 0.3 percent annual rate) during the previous six months.
+In addition, the strengths among the leading indicators became more widespread.
+[Full notes in PDF]

-Here is a chart of the LEI series with documented recessions as identified by the NBER.
+Here is a log-scale chart of the LEI series with documented recessions as identified by the NBER.
 The use of a log scale gives us a better sense of the relative sizes of peaks and troughs than a more conventional linear scale.